mnestorov/smarty-auto-approve-product-reviews/README.md

 ## Overview

-**Smarty Studio - Auto Approve Product Reviews for WooCommerce** is a plugin that allows you to automatically approve product reviews in your WooCommerce store based on a minimum rating threshold that you can set in the settings.
+**Smarty Studio - Auto Approve Product Reviews for WooCommerce** is a plugin that allows you to automatically approve product reviews in your WooCommerce store based on minimum ratings you can set in the settings.

 ## Features

-- Automatically approve product reviews based on a minimum rating.
+- Automatically approve product reviews based on multiple minimum ratings.
+- Automatically approve existing pending reviews based on selected ratings.
 - Easy to configure through WooCommerce settings.
 - Option to disable auto-approval.
 - Supports WooCommerce's built-in review system.
-- Translation ready.
+- Translation ready

 ## Installation